-what she considered as a mockery on the part of Ishmael toward his younger brother Isaac while they were playing together.
-The incident took place after Isaac was weaned.
+Sarah, Abraham's first wife, was jealous of Hajar and her son Ishmael.
+She did not want Ishmael to inherit with her son Isaac as Ishmael was the son of the "bondswoman".
+She was particularly angry because of what she considered as mockery on the part of Ishmael toward his younger brother Isaac while they were playing together.
+This incident took place after Isaac was weaned.

-Abraham obeyed his wife Sarah whose demand of casting out the "bondwoman" and her son was blessed by God who told Abraham to "hearken unto her voice."
+Abraham obeyed his wife Sarah whose demand of casting out the "bondswoman" and her son was blessed by God who told Abraham to "hearken unto her voice".

-One morning Abraham rose up, gave provisions and water to his wife Hagar and put her child Ishmael upon her shoulder, and left them in the wilderness of Beer Sheba in southern Palestine.

-When Hagar ran out of water, she could not stand sitting there and watching her child die.
+One morning Abraham rose up, gave provisions and water to his wife Hajar and put her child Ishmael upon her shoulder, and left them in the wilderness of Beer Sheba in southern Palestine.
+When Hajar ran out of water, she could not stand sitting there and watching her child die.
 An angel appeared before her and showed her a spring of water of which she went and brought drink to the lad.
-The angel further told her "Arise, lift up the lad and hold him in thine hand; for I will make him a great nation."
+The angel further told her, "Arise, lift up the lad and hold him in thine hand; for I will make him a great nation."(26)

-Ishmael dwelt in the wilderness of "Paran."
-He begat twelve sons one of whom was named "Kedar."
+Ishmael dwelt in the wilderness of "Paran".(27) He begot twelve sons one of whom was named "Kedar".(28)